viepovsky/City-Walk-App/README.md

 ## External APIs

-At the moment, the City Weather App uses two external APIs:
+At the moment, the City Walk App uses two external APIs:

 - Air Quality API to retrieve air quality for a given location.
 - Weather API to retrieve the current weather and a 13-day forecast for the given location.